coder-lg/tech/_posts/2021-06-08-chromebooks.md

 No.

-THey use premium things.
-It
+They use premium things.

+Hit me.

 But the  Duet?
 It's cheap and cool.

-I mean, it has 6 GB of RAM and has 256 GB of storge, but it doesn't end there.
+I mean, it has 6 GB of RAM and has 256 GB of storage, but it doesn't end there.
 It is like a Surface, detachable AND never disconnects from your phone(Google Connection) and you can get Debian in that for free.
 It has Google Play support, which means...
 ```
 Bye, bye, Bluestacks!
 ```